Vilibald Šťovík

-Vilibald Šťovík (9 October 1917 in Prague, Austria-Hungary - 8 November 1948 in La Manche) was an ice hockey player for the Czechoslovakian national team.
+Vilibald Šťovík (9 October 1917 – 8 November 1948) was a Czech ice hockey player who played for the Czechoslovakia national team.
 He won a silver medal at the 1948 Winter Olympics.

-He died when in the airplane disaster, when the airplane with Czechoslovakia ice hockey national team fell down to the English Channel on the flight from Paris to London.
+He died when in the airplane disaster, when the airplane with Czechoslovakia national ice hockey team fell down to the English Channel on the flight from Paris to London.